Growth Partner

 Ensuring continuity and momentum without relying on formal systems, reminders, or administrative support structures.

-Building a Growth Partner
+Building Growth Partner Capability

 There are four human capabilities that consistently determine whether market behaviours actually happen when the pressure is on.